paralect/ship/doc/docs/deployment/overview.md

 ## Deployment flow

-To application deployment, our script builds a Docker image, adds an image tag, and pushes it to the registry.
+To service deployment, our script builds a Docker image, adds an image tag, and pushes it to the registry.

 Image tag consists of repo branch and commit hash.
 ```shell